CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 The query now, inside the include { saleProducts: true }, will be { saleProducts: { include: {products: true }}}.
 This means we can now access the specific product details when we pass a saleProduct.product.name to access the product name.

+## Sale Edit Dialog

+When we click on Edit, we will open the sheet, and pass the current sale information to it.

+First , we are adding a new optional property to the upsert sheet called "defaultSelectProducts", which will contain all the current products.
+We will then set the select products state default value to this property or an empty array if it is not provided.

+To open the sheet content when clicking edit, we will set the edit menu option as the trigger and this and turn the sale drop down into an actual sheet.

+For the sheet to function properly, we wrap the entire dropdown inside a sheet component and place the UpsertSheetContent at the bottom, outside of the AlertDialog.

+During the sale creation, we pass the products, and product options (an object containing each product's name and value for the combobox option) to the sheet.
+Now we also need to include these products in the edit sheet.

+Our table-columns, which are part of the DataTable rendered on the sales page, contain both the defined table columns and the sales data.
+Since the SalesTableDropdownMenu renders the dropdown, we create a new interface extending the SaleDTO, adding two new properties:

+1. products - an array of ProductDTO
+2. productOptions - a list of selectable options

+By defining the ColumnDef with this new interface, the dropdown property (when accessing our row's original value) will now include these new properties.

+Finally, when rendering this DataTable on the sale page, instead of passing only the sales object as data, we now pass a new object:

+const tableData = {
+...sales,
+products,
+productOptions
+}

+We then pass this tableData to the DataTable, ensuring it has the correct type